yasmineelsheikh/6d/README.md

 ## Limitations and Next Steps
 Right now, ARES is a platform to accelerate robot researchers.
 However, we need to acknowledge that current-generation VLMs are not perfect, leading to discrepencies or inaccuraies in the data during ingestion.
 At the same time, a lot of the questions being posed to the VLMs to understand robot data are relatively simple, so we are hopeful that next-generation VLMs will continue to improve in accuracy at long-context video understanding tasks.
 ARES is designed to be simple and scalable, so great next steps would be to make it easier to scale ARES into the cloud via hosted instances like Mongo Atlas, AWS, Snowflake, etc. On top of that, ingesting and open-sourcing more rollouts from the Open X-Embodiment project would be a great way to continue to expand the usefulness of the platform.
 Right now, we have ingested roughly 5000 rollouts from the roughly 1 million available, focusing on those datasets with natural language task annotations that can also fit on a laptop.
 Building stronger ingestion pipelines for more complex data types would be a great next step.
+Further next steps would refactor the ARES frontend (currently running on Streamlit) into a more performant system.

 ## Acknowledgements and Citation